tekknolagi/tekknolagi.github.com/_posts/2018-01-12-im-confused.md

 Without any one of those having occurred, I might not have started to write code in the first place.
-Which might have been better for my long-term mental health, because *I have been confused for ages*.
+Which might have been better for my long-term mental health, because I consistently frustrate myself trying and failing to understand concepts or complete projects.

 ### I have been confused for ages.